-GNP ALGORITHM
+GNP Algorithm

-The GNP latency estimation algorithm consists of two steps.
+The first algorithm published is the GNP latency estimation algorithm published in 2002 and consists of two steps.
 In the first step a subset of landmarks L from all the hosts H are chosen as landmarks for points of reference.
 The landmarks of step 1 enable fast host position calculation in step 2 of the algorithm.
-Figure 2.2 shows the two steps of the GNP algorithm in a figure.
+Figure 2.2 shows the two steps of the

+GNP algorithm in a figure.
 There are normally around 20 landmarks.
 The coordinates are found by minimizing the difference between the real measured latency's between the landmarks and the computed distances between the landmarks.
 The minimization is done with the simplex downhill algorithm.